-Positive factors - An upgrade over the near term is unlikely; the rating could be upgraded once the project is able to demonstrate an adequate track record of operations and credit metrics.
+Positive factors - An upgrade over the near term is unlikely; the outlook could be revised to stable once the project is able to demonstrate a healthy ramp up in operational metrics and cash flows, thereby providing visibility of the company being self-sufficient in servicing its debt servicing requirements.

-Negative factors - Negative pressure on the rating could arise if there is a further delay in the project execution, resulting in material time and cost overruns.
-In addition, delayed ramp-up in operations characterised by lower-than-expected passenger collections or weaker-than-expected bus performance, resulting in weaker-than-projected credit metrics, would remain a rating sensitivity.
-Any material change in the sponsor profile or committed support from sponsor (GGEF) could also trigger a downward revision in rating.
+Negative factors - Negative pressure on the rating could arise if the project is unable to demonstrate an improvement in operational metrics, resulting in weaker-than-projected credit metrics.
+Any delays in timely support from the parent entity through the stabilisation phase, could also trigger a downward revision in rating.